Testing FAQ & Troubleshooting

 "How do I handle random data (UUIDs, Dates)?"

-If your code generates a random UUID every time it runs, it won't match the recorded UUID.
+If your code creates a random UUID every time it runs, it won't match the recorded UUID.

 "How big should a trace be?"